R. M. Hare: Importance of specificity

 Hare departs from Kant's view that only the most general maxims of conduct be used (for example, "do not steal"), but the consequences ignored, when applying the categorical imperative.
 To ignore consequences leads to absurdity: for example, that it would be wrong to steal a terrorist's plans to blow up a nuclear facility.
 All the specific facts of a circumstance must be considered, and these include probable consequences.
 They also include the relevant, universal properties of the facts: for example, the psychological states of those involved.

 Applied ethics and political philosophy

 While Hare was primarily interested in meta-ethics, he also made some important contributions to the fields of political philosophy and applied ethics.
-Among his essays within these fields those on the wrongness of slavery, abortion and the Golden Rule, and on demi-vegetarianism have received the most attention.
+Among his essays within these fields those on the morality of slavery, abortion and the Golden Rule, and on demi-vegetarianism have received the most attention.
 Hare's most important work in political philosophy and applied ethics is collected in the two volumes Essays on Political Morality (1989) and Essays on Bioethics (1993), both published by Oxford University Press.